 IBM Watson Explorer Content Analytics Studio

 IBM Watson Explorer Engine

-The Watson Explorer Engine component is the key backend component of the of the foundational components.
+The Watson Explorer Engine component is the key backend component of the foundational components.
 The foundational components come from IBM’s acquisition of a startup called Vivisimo based out of Pittsburgh, PA.
 Engine basically acts as an enterprise search engine that can be leveraged to crawl and indexed large amounts of data both structured and unstructured.
-The documents are stored as XML documents, similar to Apache SOLR.
-During the crawling process XSLT can be utilized to modify the data of the document before storing it to the index.
+The documents are stored as XML documents.
+During the crawling process, XSLT can be utilized to modify the data of the document before storing it to the index.
 Engine can be configured to be distributed among many servers to meet big data needs and scale quickly.
 The web based admin interface allows IT users a simple way to manage this powerful application.
-For enterprise search applications engine comes with it’s own search interface.
+For enterprise search applications engine comes with its own search interface.
 To leverage 360 degree views engine must be combined with IBM Watson Explorer Application Builder.

 IBM Watson Explorer Results Module

 The results module component allows non-technical business users to manage feature of the search results within Watson Explorer.
 Users can use the spotlight manager to configure spotlights that will show a boosted content above standard search results based on specific keywords.
 You can also use Results Module’s terminology manager to easily manage spelling suggesting, synonyms, and related terms.